take-the-hit-to-the-face/Lab1-JorgeSacasa-GigiLi/README.md

 _Welcome to Mr. John's Shop'n'Save'n'Enjoy, home of the discount dish towel.
 We hope you had a pleasent shopping experience and would be thrilled to provide you with a receipt to use as a momento of your time here with us today._

-What was the first item that you purchased?
+Q: _What was the first item that you purchased?_

-Hulk Ice Cream
+A: Hulk Ice Cream

-Great!
-How many units of Hulk Ice Cream did you buy?
+Q: _Great!
+How many units of Hulk Ice Cream did you buy?_

-67
+A: 67

-Okay!
-How much did Hulk Ice Cream cost per unit?
+Q: _Okay!
+How much did Hulk Ice Cream cost per unit?_

-1.05
+A: 1.05

-What was the second item that you purchased?
+Q: _What was the second item that you purchased?_

-A ride on a Shetland Pony
+A: A ride on a Shetland Pony

-Great!
-How many units of A ride on a Shetland Pony did you purchase?
+Q: _Great!
+How many units of A ride on a Shetland Pony did you purchase?_

-1
+A: 1

-Okay!
-How much did A ride on a Shetland Pony cost per unit?
+Q: _Okay!
+How much did A ride on a Shetland Pony cost per unit?_

-23.99
+A: 23.99

-Sounds like you had a productive shopping trip.
-Here is your receipt:
+Q: _Sounds like you had a productive shopping trip.
+Here is your receipt:_

-*****
+***
-Hulk Ice Cream 67@1.05 70.35
+_Hulk Ice Cream 67 @ 1.05: 70.35_

-A ride on a Shetland Pony 1@23.99 23.99
+_A ride on a Shetland Pony 1 @ 23.99: 23.99_

 ----------
-TOTAL: 94.34
+_TOTAL: 94.34_

-*****
+_Thanks for your visit.
+Have a day._

-Thanks for your visit.
-Have a day.
+***

 ## Requirements:
 1. Complete a set of test cases.